TiredFingers/poloniex-api/README.md

 # poloniex-api
-Class which can help you with poloniex data exchange, using it's websockets and rest api
+python class which can help you with poloniex data exchange, using it's websockets and rest api